-It's usually cheaper to fly one way, even to Mars.
+It's always cheaper to fly one way, even to Mars.

 Two scientists are suggesting that colonization of the red planet could happen faster and more economically if astronauts behaved like the first settlers to come to North America — not expecting to go home.

 "The main point is to get Mars exploration moving," said Dirk Schulze-Makuch, a Washington State University professor who co-authored an article that seriously proposes what sounds like a preposterous idea.

 At least one moon-walking astronaut was not impressed.

 "This is premature," Ed Mitchell of Apollo 14 wrote in an e-mail.
 "We aren't ready for this yet."

 Also cool to the idea was NASA.
 President Barack Obama has already outlined a plan to go to Mars by the mid-2030s.
 But he never suggested these space travelers wouldn't come home.